Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: The ECA Approach to Target Parameter Estimation and Localization

 \subsection{Target Localization}

-The final step is to combine the delay-Doppler information from all receiver nodes using a global Maximum Likelihood approach at the central node.
-In principle, this can be done using local estimates at each RN, such as in classical source localization.
+Given the transmitted information from all RNs, the task at the FC is to estimated the target location and velocity.
+As alluded to above, for high enough SNR, this can be done using local estimates at each RN, such as in classical source localization.
 See, e.g., \cite{MalanowskiMK:2012} for methods based on time-delays only and \cite{HoX:2004,DuW:2014} for localization using time-delay and Doppler.
-However, such an approach, albeit being more convenient from a communication point of view, is inherently suboptimal from a statistical performance perspective.
+However, such a two-step approach, albeit being more convenient from a communication point of view, is inherently suboptimal from a statistical performance perspective.
 Thus, we assume the available data to be (the sampled versions of) (\ref{eq:ML4}) from all nodes.
+Note, though, that our analysis can also be used to predict the performance of the two-step approach, since it provides the mean-square errors of the estimated delay and Doppler parameters at each node if desired.

-Since the data are independent, the global likelihood function simply adds all contributions with appropriate weightings:
+Since the data are independent, the global likelihood function simply adds all contributions, scaled by their respective noise variances according to \eqref{eq:ML1}: